Nissim Sharim: Biography

 During the 1980s, he was the face of an advertising campaign for Banco de Santiago that would pigeonhole him for years as the character "Perico", along with actress Delfina Guzmán and the catchphrase ¡cómprate un auto, Perico!.
-He also featured in films such as La candelaria (1982), Historia de un Roble Solo (1983), Sexto A 1965 (1985).
-In politics, he was part of the central leadership of the Partido por la democracia (PPD) in 1989, being one of its vowels.
-After the return of democracy, they chose it as part of the board of Televisión Nacional de Chile (TVN) for four years.
-He was also a columnist for Diario Siete and a board member of TVN from 2000 to 2004.
+He also featured in films such as La candelaria (1982), Historia de un Roble Solo (1983), and Sexto A 1965 (1985).
+In politics, he was part of the central leadership of the Partido por la democracia (PPD) in 1989.
+He also served as a board member of Televisión Nacional de Chile (TVN) for four years.
+Additionally, he was a columnist for Diario Siete and a board member of TVN from 2000 to 2004.

-In 2008 he published his first and only book entitled Espera larga.
-In 2012, he made his last film appearance in El incontrolable mundo del azar.
-In 2015, at 85 years old and after 53 years at the helm of the company, he left the direction of the theater company in the hands of his daughter, Paula Sharim, due to health problems.
-He also featured in Familia moderna (2015) and Veinteañero a los 40 (2016).
-On December 12, 2016, he received the Rene Cassin Human Rights award during the ceremony held at the B'nai B'rith Chile headquarters.
-In 2019 during the International Holocaust Day ceremony, the B'nai B'rith and the Jewish Community of Chile awarded him the Luz y Memoria award.
-He also argued that the memories of the Holocaust should not be forgotten, since "they are a reminder so that history does not repeat itself."
+In 2008, he published his only book, entitled Espera larga.
+In 2012, he made his final film appearance in El incontrolable mundo del azar.
+In 2015, after 53 years at the helm of Ictus, he stepped down as director due to health problems, handing the leadership to his daughter Paula.
+He also appeared in Familia moderna (2015) and Veinteañero a los 40 (2016).
+On 12 December 2016, he received the Rene Cassin Human Rights Award from B'nai B'rith Chile.
+In 2019, he was honored with the Luz y Memoria award by the Jewish Community of Chile.

 Death

+Sharim died in Santiago on 5 November 2020, at the age of 88.
+His death was announced by his daughter, actress Paula Sharim, and confirmed by the Ictus theater company.

-Nissim Sharim died at 5:50 a.m. on Thursday, November 5, 2020, before the death, the Ictus theater company declared that: As Ictus theater, its home for more than 60 years, we hope that it carries with it the recognition of an entire country that witnessed the resistance and struggle that gave through theater, he looked closely at his absolute dedication to the performing arts.
-In addition, his wake was held from 12 a.m. to 4 p.m. in the Ictus theater comedy room, located at Merced 349 in the Lastarria neighborhood, in the words of Nissim Sharim before his death:
+Following the announcement, the Ictus theater company—his professional home for more than 60 years—issued a statement: "As Ictus theater... we hope that he carries with him the recognition of an entire country that witnessed the resistance and struggle that he gave through theater," praising his "absolute dedication to the performing arts."

+His wake was held in the comedy room of the Ictus theater, located in the Lastarria neighborhood.
+Regarding his lifelong connection to the venue, Sharim had previously stated:

 "No death will ever be able to take me away from this theater, as none of those who were here have been taken away.
 Let's tell him at the same time that his effort to erase the footprints of the shoes that have stepped on this scene, is useless."